BeAPI/bea-content-sync-fusion/README.md

 ## Changelog

+### 3.9.1

+* Enhancement: Add new indexes to speedup the queries on receivers and emitters queries.

 ### 3.9

 * Feature: New "exclude_default" mode for attachments.
 Excludes attachments from the default synchronisation and adds a meta box to include them.